That meant many women who were used to a dosage of 10 mg would potentially have to make do with 5 mg in the future.

 The FDA announced that it had told manufacturers of sleeping pills containing Zolpidem, such as Ambien, that they should reduce the recommended dosage.

-The standard recommended Ambien dosage for women was reduced from 10 mg to 5 mg.
-And for extended release formulations, the dosage was reduced from 12.5 mg to 6.25 mg.
+So the standard Ambien dosage for women was reduced from 10 mg to 5 mg.
+And for extended release formulations, it was reduced from 12.5 mg to 6.25 mg.

-For men, on the other hand, the FDA asked manufactures to change the labeling so that prescribers consider lowering the dosage to 5 mg and 6.25 mg respectively.
+For men, however, the FDA only recommended that doctors consider lowering the dosage to 5 mg and 6.25 mg respectively.

-In addition to the dosage being lowered, the FDA further adds that medical practitioners should advise patients taking sleeping pills containing Zolpidem that they are at a higher risk of impaired mental alertness.
+In addition, the FDA added that medical practitioners should advise patients that they are at a higher risk of impaired mental alertness.

 Clinical trials showing worse driving skills

-The reason behind this change is that clinical trials and driving simulation studies have apparently shown that some women perform certain tasks, such as driving, less well the morning after taking Ambien.
+The reason behind the change is that clinical trials and driving simulation studies have apparently shown that some women perform certain tasks, such as driving, less well the morning after taking Ambien.

 They found that women eliminate Zolpidem slower than men, though men also have a small chance of driving worse the next morning.

-This was widely reported in the news, but what’s particularly interesting to me is the reaction from many people who rely on such sleeping pills to manage their insomnia.
+This was widely reported in the news, but what’s particularly interesting is the reaction from many people who rely on such sleeping pills to manage their insomnia.

 The comments sections of online news articles show a strong reaction from people who believe that they tolerate their higher Ambien dosage very well.
 Many people feel they pose no potential threat to others from activities such as driving.